Octawer/kata-wardrobe/KataWardrobe/KataWardrobe.Test/_Notes/BrainStorm.md

 - wardrobe elements have fixed prices depending on their size
 - so, should the ctor receive the size as parameter (we will only allow a certain fixed sizes...) ? or should they be subclasses of a base class with fixed sizes / prices ?
 	- let's explore having an enum passed to the ctor ...
-	- let´s go now with the inheritance approach and factory method
+	- let´s go now with the inheritance approach and factory method - much cleaner

 ## Furniture Dealer
 - get rid of the "validate method" (IsWardrobeFittingWall) (no needed at all, or at least not needed to be public)